Executive MBA

 IB Glocal Electives

 Optional four-day international experiences giving you the opportunity to explore contemporary global business problems with a local perspective.
-Gain valuable insights into international issues in a particular geography and benefit from the in-market exposure and teaching the trips provide.
-These trips are shared across the MBA portfolio giving you the opportunity to build new connections.
-Previous locations have included Houston, Milan, Singapore and Tel Aviv.
+Gain valuable insights into international issues within a specific geography.
+Benefit from the in-market exposure and teaching that these trips offer.

 Sustainable Transformation Made in Italy